Current Guidelines Upon Arrival For Your Appointment

 - Please Text or Call at (816) 591-2512 upon arrival.
 You can text the patients First Initial and Last Name

-- Please also complete the Supplemental Health Questionnaire on the day of the appointment.
+- Please also complete the Medical History Screening on the day of the appointment.
 It is located on the left side of the page.

 The American Academy of Pediatric Dentistry (AAPD) and the American Academy of Pediatrics (AAP) recommend regular dental visits for children at one year of age.
 These visits are for educational and instructional purposes regarding oral hygiene, feeding issues, and fluoride use.